Eliminating Phantom Drain

 Move devices outside of Bluetooth range

-Move key fobs away from the car
+Move key fobs away from the vehicle

 Improve the WiFi signal